casper-network/casper-protocol-release/staging_notes.md

 `/etc/casper/network_configs` stores casper.conf and casper-test.conf.
 Both of these config files need updated.
 This can be done by installing a new version of `casper-node-launcher` from the new debian repo added above.
 However, this will stop the node and start it again.

-No functional changes are needed for casper-node-launcher so this can also be down by just downloading the new files:
+No functional changes are needed for casper-node-launcher so this can also be done by just downloading the new files:

 ```
 cd /etc/casper/network_configs